-Generate password file
+Generate the password file

 - Using our online .htpasswd generator tool (the easier way).